Elite-Kode/elitebgs/CONTRIBUTING.md

 There are five major components to Elite BGS:

-- `backend` is the Elite BGS RESTful API Server and is written in node.js, Express, Redis, and MongoDB.
+- `backend` is the Elite BGS RESTful API Server and is written in Node.js, Express, Redis, and MongoDB.
 Backend is read-only; it relies upon other servers to update MongoDB collections.
 - `eddn_listener` listens to the EDDN firehose via a socket.
 It parses messages it is interested in and stores them in various MongoDB collections.
 It will throw errors if it sees records it doesn't necessarily care about, but these are warnings and not fatal
-- `frontend` is an Angular application written in TypeScript that is the user interface that most users are familiar.
+- `frontend` is an Angular application written in TypeScript that is the user interface that most users are familiar with.
-- `guild_bot` is a node.js application that provides admin notifications to a Discord server run by you, an Elite BGS administrator.
+- `guild_bot` is a Node.js application that provides admin notifications to a Discord server run by you, an Elite BGS administrator.
 This is not BGS Bot - that's an entirely different project.
 - `tick_listener` is a small node.js application that watches for ticks from Cmdr Phelbore's tick service.
 In the future, this code will likely adopt Cmdr Phelbore's code, but for now, it relies upon monitoring a socket to determine when the tick occurs.

 ### Install dependencies